Generalised bayesian sample copula of order $m$: Prior distributions

 Instead of defining the dependence directly on the $\{\theta_{j,k}\}$, we will rely on a set of latent parameters $\{\eta_{j,k}\}$ associated to each of the regions $(j,k)$ in the grid.
 This latter set will be conditionally independent given a common parameter $\omega$.
-Therefore, our spatial dependence prior is defined through a three-level hierarchical model of the form
+Therefore, our spatial dependence prior is based on conjugate distributions, in a Bayesian context, and is defined through a three-level hierarchical model of the form